 8 Side Effects of Too Much Coffee:

-Caffeine is a stimulant, so it stands to reason that too much caffeine can cause anxious or stressed feelings.
-The anxiety that can come from drinking too much coffee is backed by science, and it’s a direct result of caffeine’s effect on your hormones.
+Caffeine is a stimulant, so it stands to reason that too much of it can cause anxious or stressed feelings.
+The anxiety that can potentially come from drinking too much coffee is backed by science, and it’s a direct result of caffeine’s effect on your hormones.

 According to this research study, caffeine causes an increase in the amount of adrenaline your body produces.
 Adrenaline is the hormone that is responsible for the “fight or flight” mechanism and prepares us for action.
 When adrenaline levels increase after coffee consumption, your body experiences the same kind of anxiety that would typically lead us to run from a threat or fight back.